BasitJaved/PyImageSearch_University/README.md

     a) Training a DCGAN in PyTorch
     b) Training an object detector from scratch in PyTorch
     c) U-Net: Training Image Segmentation Models in PyTorch

+# 16 -  Siamese Networks 101
+    a) Building Image Pairs for Siamese Networks